 From now on, consumers can discover and buy a product without the need to leave a particular social media.
 This allows media giants to build new revenue streams from their tremendous audiences and take advantage of people’s interest in buying items directly through their platforms.
-And that’s, of course, will affect the way merchants sell greatly.
+And that’s, of course, will affect the way merchants sell greatly, underscoring the importance of selecting the right shopping cart solution.

 In this regard, we start a blog series aimed to cover the peculiarities of implementation of “buy buttons” on different social media channels, beginning with one of the pioneers in this field - Pinterest.